ccschmitz/codeigniter-perm/README.md

+> Is that a perm?

 A simple access control library for CodeIgniter.
 Here's a quick rundown of the features:

-* Ability to use group and/or role-based controls
+* Use group and/or role-based controls
-* Ability to validate single or multiple required roles
+* Validate single or multiple required roles
-* Ability to validate hierarchical or optional roles
+* Validate hierarchical or optional roles
 * Automatic database configuration
-* Zero configuration (or darn close to it)

 ## Usage